Artillery Formations in Bristol

 In 1937, the 223rd (Field Artillery) Signals Section, Royal Signals (TA) was formed and after many alterations of role, became the 3rd Survey Regiment RA (TA) from which the 5th Survey Regiment RA (TA) was formed.
 The Regimental HQ was in Charnwood House in Cotham (now part of the Bristol Grammar School).
 These units served throughout the Second World War.
 In 1947 both units amalgamated to form the 376 Observation Regiment RA (TA) a further change of title in 1959 saw this unit become the 883rd Locating Battery RA (TA), forming part of the Wessex Division HQRA.

+By now there was little use for anti-aircraft guns which were replaced with guided missiles such as the Bloodhound and Thunderbird in 1958 and 1960 respectively.
 In 1961, an amalgamation of 883 Bty, with 311 Regt and the 43 Div CB Staff Troop formed the 883rd (Gloucestershire Volunteer Artillery) Locating Battery RA (TA,) this saw the Bristol Tradition and History of Artillery finally drawn together in to the hands of one unit.

 Gloucestershire Volunteer Artillery shoulder title.
 These were in use from 1961 to 1967